CHOOSE

 Recruiter/Detective

-Michelle English joined APD almost 16 years ago.
+Michelle English joined APD over 19 years ago.
 She spent 6 years as a patrol officer before transferring to the Crimes Against Children Unit (CACU) where she worked diligently to protect victims of child abuse.
 After spending 5 years in CACU, Michelle transferred to the Child Exploitation Detail (CED) for three years.
 While in CED and CACU, she was a part-time collateral Background Investigator and member of the Honor Guard.
 In 2018, Michelle transferred to the Recruiting Unit.
 Michelle is driven to help you join the best department in the nation!

 James Demsich